NeuroRehack/WMORE/README.md

 The male JST connector on the battery also needs to be cut off.

 Use the wiring diagram below to solder the components together.
-Pay attention to the wiring difference between the Coordinator and Logger.
-The wire lengths are recommendations, however, The wires need to be long enough to reach the components but short enough to fit in the case.
+The wire lengths are only recommendations.
+However, the wires need to be long enough to reach the components but short enough to fit in the case.

 <img src="Documentation/WMORE_wiring_diagram.png" alt="WMORE_wiring_diagram" width="500"/></br>
 [Figure 4.](Documentation/WMORE_wiring_diagram.png) WMORE Logger and Coordinator wiring Diagram

+At this stage if you have soldered a Coordinator and Logger it is a good idea to test them before putting the components in the case.
+To do so follow the steps outlined in the [Using the WMOREs](#Using_the_WMOREs) section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>